mayankan/assignment-idealstate/README.md

+# Optimised Splitting Amount Problem

-# Problem Set to achieve Best Combination from a set of Miscellaneous Multiple Orders
+Description : Problem Set to achieve optimised splitting of money between members paying differenct amounts for different items.
-Exchanging money from Total Expense to reach ideal state
+Exchanging money from Total Expense to reach ideal state.

-Ideal Transaction Problem

-At ACE we often perform monetary transactions for various purposes like digital printing, IT service and infrastructure cost, and expenses on informal materials and services.
+We often perform monetary transactions for various purposes like digital printing, IT service and infrastructure cost, and expenses on informal materials and services.

-Refer to the following sample transaction table:
+Refer to the following table:

-S.no
-Item/Service      M1      M2      M3      M4      Total
+S.no  Item/Service      M1      M2      M3      M4      Total
 1. Food              100     150     0       500     750

 Let’s call each row a ‘transaction’
 In an ideal case, each member ( M1, M2, M3, M4 ) should contribute equally in all transactions.
-However, it is not always the case ( except for 3rd transaction).
+However, it is not always the case (except for 3rd transaction).
 Your goal is to derive an algorithm that accepts a transaction table and evaluates “who pays how much to whom” to reach the “ideal state”.

 You are free to choose any suitable data structure to represent the transaction table.